-With global revenue over the billion dollar mark and profit per equity partner of $987,000 (£774,000), SPB combines scale and profitability in a similar way to a UK-based silver circle firm.
-Alongside an extensive network of US and European offices, it has a substantial – and growing – presence in the Middle East, Asia and Australia.
+With global revenue over the billion dollar mark and profit per equity partner (PEP) of $1.03 million (£846,000), SPB combines scale and profitability in a similar way to a UK-based silver circle firm.
+Alongside an extensive network of US and European offices, it has a substantial — and growing — presence in the Middle East, Asia and Australia.
 Recent developments include the expansion of its Sydney and Perth teams and the acquisition of an intellectual property boutique in Silicon Valley.

 The approachability of partners is a particular strong point.
 One trainee describes them as “friendly and nurturing, and a hoot to work with”, while another reports: “The open-door policy is very much enforced.
 And whilst you are fully aware of who the senior partners are, they are as approachable as anyone else.
 Hierarchy is definitely not played on as much as it could be!”